jackmarchant/jackmarchant-blog/content/blog/facade-pattern/index.md

+---
+title: The Facade Pattern
+date: "2019-07-05T09:00:00.000Z"
+---

 # The Facade Pattern

 Design Patterns are ways to build applications with abstractions that decouple sections of a codebase with the purpose of making a change to the code later a much easier process.
 They are a set of blueprints for solving specific sets of problems, and hopefully don’t over-complicate.

 There’s nothing worse than seeing an abstraction in a codebase that actually makes it harder to understand than without the abstraction.
 Of course, it’s a trade off but in most cases I’d say it’s a good rule of thumb for knowing when to git reset.

 I’ve been digging in to some design patterns lately, and one that I had to research again was the Facade Pattern.